Get RICH or Die Scaling: Profitably Trading Inference Compute for Robustness: Experiments

 If the \shortname{} is applicable to various inference-compute scaling approaches, various adversarial attack approaches, and various datasets (e.g. Attack-Bard), we would expect to see test compute primarily benefits robustness of robustified models.
 Alternatively, the \shortname may depend on use of white-box attacks, explicit security specifications, or smaller-scale models.
 In which case, performances on Attack-Bard classification would not reflect the trends we observed in Sections \ref{sec:injection}, \ref{sec:ball}, and \ref{sec:non_robust}.

-\paragraph{Results and discussion} Tables \ref{tab:attack_bard_multi} and \ref{tab:attack_bard_multi_frontier} show that our results are consistent with the \name{}.
+\paragraph{Results and discussion} Tables \ref{tab:attack_bard_multi} and \ref{tab:attack_bard_multi_frontier} show our results are consistent with the \shortname{}.
 All models benefit from CoT on clean data, but only robustified models show statistically significant benefits on adversarial data.
-Moreover, the benefit of CoT on clean data (usually about $10\%$) goes down by roughly $5\%$ for every model that is not somewhat robustified.
+Moreover, the benefit of CoT on clean data (usually about $10\%$) goes down by roughly $5\%$ for every model that is not robustified.
 Robustified models -- shown in the final two rows of Table \ref{tab:attack_bard_multi} -- maintain CoT's roughly $10\%$ boost when switching from clean to attacked data.

-The most robust model, \doublellava, actually attains its clean data performance on the attacked data, suggesting this model's base capabilities rather than its ability to leverage inference compute on attacked data need to be improved.
+Finally, when using a VLM RL-tuned to reason for long durations (\intern), we find that scaling reasoning to thousands of tokens per image via budget forcing produces significant robustness gains \textit{only if the VLM's ViT vision encoder was first robustified} (see Figure \ref{fig:teaser}).
+Appendix \ref{app:intern} contains more \intern experiment details and results.

 \begin{conclusionbox} \textbf{Does the RICH Explain Test-Time Scaling's Effects on Attack-Bard Classification?} Yes, scaling test-compute via CoT improves robustness on Attack-Bard data per the \shortname{}. \end{conclusionbox}